Kerry-Joseph/Freedex/README.md

 # **Freedex**
-## Index of Free-To-Play videogames
+## Index for Free-To-Play videogames